BJG87/GeminiApp/types/README.md

 ### 3. Copy Type Definitions to Your Project

-Copy the `stvpsai.d.ts` file to a `types/` folder in your project:
+Copy the `geminiapp.d.ts` file to a `types/` folder in your project:

 ```
 your-project/
 ├── types/
-│   └── stvpsai.d.ts
+│   └── geminiapp.d.ts
 ├── src/
 │   └── Code.js
 ├── .clasp.json